EdithYounes/ASD_Gene_Analysis/README.md

 **Author:** Edith Younes

 > **Project Pitch:** This project demonstrates my ability to integrate **biology, data science, and machine learning** by analyzing autism gene expression data and identifying candidate genes.
-It showcases skills directly relevant to computational and biomedical research, making it highly applicable for a Master’s in Biomedical Engineering.
+It showcases skills directly relevant to computational and biomedical research.

 ---